Karma Yoğun Program Robotik Rehabilitasyon ve Beyin-Bilgisayar Arayüzü Uygulamaları

 This lecture highlights the transformative potential of BCI-exoskeletons in rehabilitation and assistance.
 Despite existing challenges, advancements in neuroscience, robotics, and machine learning are paving the way for more intuitive, effective, and widely accessible systems.
 The integration of BCI with exoskeletons promises a future where individuals with motor impairments can achieve greater autonomy and improved quality of life.
 This lecture aims to delve into the intricacies of BCI exoskeletons, exploring their types, uses, advantages, and implementation strategies.

-Physical phase - Boğaziçi University (1-4 September 2026)
+Physical phase - Boğaziçi University (31 August - 4 September 2026)

 Date